stephenajulu/stephenajulu.com/content/blog/the-importance-of-creating-a-masculine-character.md

 Share your thoughts in the comments and if this triggered you, I'd like to know why, so do due diligence.

 And of course.
-Do due diligence, raise your testosterone and research.
+Do due diligence, raise your testosterone, and research.

 Have a great day!